CrabeExtra/expressJS_template/README.md

-In this file I will outline the process that went into creating this project as a list of steps.
+In this file I will outline the process that went into creating this project as a list of steps provided by Marcos Henrique da Silva in more detail.

 in terminal:
     npm init